 Archana (Suchitra Sen) falls in love with Sukhendu (Soumitra Chatterjee), a serious University Lecturer, much to the chargin her snobbish and interfering mother (Chhaya Devi) for whom Sukhendu is just not good enough for her daughter or their family.
 Archana however, is adamant and with the approval of her father (Pahari Sanyal) gets married to Sukhendu.
 The mother continues to interfere in the marriage constantly reminding her son-in-law of his poverty.
 Suffering from divided loyalties, Archana’s problems are aggravated when Sukhendu insists she sever all ties with her mother.
 Archana separates from Sukhendu and stays independently completing her studies.
 When she finally accepts her wifely duties and returns home it is too late as Sukhendu has resigned and gone abroad.

 Following Harano Sur (1957) and Saptapadi (1961), actress Suchitra Sen and director Ajoy Kar re-unite for perhaps their most memorable collaboration, Saat Pake Bandha, also regarded as one of the all-time great films of Bengali cinema.
-The film is a milestone in Suchitra Sen’s incredible career and won her the Best Actress Award at the pretigious Moscow Film Festival, the second International award for an Indian actress, following Nargis’ win at Karlovy Vary for Mother India (1957).
+The film is a milestone in Suchitra Sen’s incredible career and won her the Best Actress Award at the pretigious Moscow Film Festival, the third International award for an Indian actress, following Chunibala Devi’s award at Manila for Pather Panchali (1955) and Nargis’ win at Karlovy Vary for Mother India (1957).